fassousa/100-days-of-code/log.md

 **Today's Progress**: Continued watchandcode until the version 7 + the interlude.
 Found out interesting resources to take inspiration such as [Awwwrds](https://www.awwwards.com/), [The FWA](https://thefwa.com/awards/page/1/) and [Uplabs](https://www.uplabs.com/posts/c/web/resources/landing).
 I also put in my list to be studied: continuous integration, TDD (Ruby: RSpec and Capybara; JavaScript: Mocha, Jasmine, Jest, Enzyme), Scrum and Kanban (notions of them) etc.

 **Thoughts**: Today I had a lot of free time, but I used most of it to focus on relaxing, but still managed to learn as I wanted.
 I have to master Vue.JS as soon as I can and that may be my priority in October after I finish the basic javascript review and the ES6 review after that.
 Impostor syndrome is kind of lowing my confidence, but I won't stop coding no matter what :)

-### Day 1: June 27, Monday
+### Day 7: September 23, 2018

-**Today's Progress**: I've gone through many exercises on FreeCodeCamp.
+**Today's Progress**: Reviewed the Chrome JavaScript Debugger and continued watchandcode until version 9.
+Played with some DOM selectors and with HTML DOM events.

-**Thoughts** I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent.
+**Thoughts**: Today I rested a lot because I was really tired.
+I plan to finish my JavaScript review until 25/09 - Tuesday and then dive in ES6 study.
+Also I have to start doing small projects for my portfolio.

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)